One year as Charity Digital News CEO: lessons learnt

 It’s been a milestone year for Charity Digital News as we welcomed our new CEO Jonathan Chevallier and set into motion the next stage of our evolution.
 Today we sat down with him to celebrate his first year anniversary at the helm and reflect on how far we’ve come.

-Since our launch in 2001, we’re proud to have helped more than 36,000 charities save a whopping £200m on technology through the tt-exchange software donation platform, as well as helping countless charities better understand how to use digital to drive their missions through Charity Digital News.
+Since our launch in 2001, we’re proud to have helped more than 36,000 charities save a whopping £200m on technology through the Charity Digital Exchange software donation platform, as well as helping countless charities better understand how to use digital to drive their missions through Charity Digital News.
 Watch the video below to find out more about our work and the challenges1 of charities and digital in Jonathan’s words.
 Read on to find out what Jonathan had to say about his first year with Charity Digital News.

 Charity Digital News: Looking back on your first year, what have been some of the standout challenges?